AK1612/DS-_projects/Industrial_Copper_Modeling/readme.md

   - Clean and preprocess the data to remove outliers, skewness, less important features

+  - Use plotly and seaborn for data visualisation

   - Convert catagorical into numerical data using one hot encoding

-  - Train different regression models and compare the `MEAN ABSOLUTE ERROR, MEAN SQUARED ERROR AND R2 SCORE` values to select the best

-    model for price prediction
+  - Train different regression models and compare the `MEAN ABSOLUTE ERROR, MEAN SQUARE ERROR AND R2 SCORE` values to select the best model for price prediction

   - Use grid search to find the best hyperparameters for selected model

+  - Train the model multiple times using best hyperparameters and pickle the model

+  - Train different classification models and compare the `Accuracy score, precission score and f1 score` values to select the best model for status prediction

+  - Use grid search to find the best hyperparameters for selected model

-  - train the model using best hyperparameters and pickle the model
+  - Train the model multiple times using best hyperparameters and pickle the model

-  - Implement Streamlit to present code and data in a user-friendly UI.
+  - Implement Streamlit to create a user-friendly dashboard for price and status prediction.

-  - Use plotly and seaborn for data visualisation.

 # Getting Started

-  - Install/Import the necessary modules: Streamlit, Pandas, folium, plotly,seaborn and geopandas.
+  - Install/Import the necessary modules: Streamlit, Pandas, sk learn, plotly and seaborn.

 # Technical Steps to Execute the Project

 ### Step 1: Install/Import Modules

-   - Ensure the required Python modules are installed: Streamlit, Pandas, folium, plotly,seaborn and geopandas.
+   - Ensure the required Python modules are installed: Streamlit, Pandas, sk learn, plotly and seaborn.

 ### Step 2: Write required codes to load and clean the data